 - Pinch of kosher salt

-- Chop ½ cup walnuts and ½ cup pistachios.
-Melt 1 tablespoon butter.
-In a medium bowl, stir together the chopped nuts, melted butter, 3 tablespoons honey, ¼ teaspoon cinnamon and a pinch of kosher salt until evenly combined.
+- Make the baklava bites: Chop the walnuts and the pistachios.
+Melt the butter.
+In a medium bowl, stir together the chopped nuts, melted butter, honey, cinnamon and a pinch of kosher salt until evenly combined.
 Place the nut filling evenly into each cup.